Jan-9C/deathcounter_ocr/README.md

 Sometimes the detection goes wrong, for this reason you can change the counter by changing the content of the deaths.txt file or use the integrated button to manually change the value. <br/>

 The script only works if you use the resolution 1920x1080.
-If you use a different resolution you have to change the image crop coordinates, which can be configured by using the python script provided in debugImages\ and the config to crop out the correct part of the screen. <br/>
+If you use a different resolution you have to change the image crop coordinates, which can be configured by using the python script provided in debugImages\ and the config to crop out the correct part of the screen.
+You also may have to change the screenshot method in line 111 of deathcounter.py (image = pyautogui.screenshot(region=(0, 0, 1920, 1080)))<br/>

 Preconfigured version only works with the english version of Elden Ring.
 But the script can be adapted to any language and any game that has a identifiable text as a death message. <br/>